LAZZ3/PocketPD_cfw/ReadMe.md

 </p>
 <br>

-**Note**: If your charger doesn't support PPS profile, PocketPD will directly boot into the first 5V PDO profile.
-Your menu will looks like this:
+**Note**: If your charger doesn't support PPS profile, PocketPD will directly boot into the Menu state.
+Once you select a PDO voltage your menu will looks like this:

 <p align="center" width="100%">
     <img width="40%" src="media/pdoprofile.jpg">